Alzheimer’s and Pet Companionship: Bringing Joy to Patients

 In conclusion, the use of pet companionship in the management of Alzheimer’s disease is like finding a silver lining in a cloud.

-Research supports the fact that these non-human companions greatly improve the quality of life for patients, bringing them happiness and peace.
+Research supports the fact that these non-human companions greatly improve the quality of life for patients, bringing them and peace.

 Therefore, it is crucial to choose a suitable pet for Alzheimer’s patients as an essential step towards comprehensive care.